tyleretters/lordsofthepit.com/_pages/formats.md

 ---

 ### Classic Magic Rules

-[As written by Eternal Central,](https://eternalcentral.com/classicmagicrules/) here are the format rules for Classic Magic.

 **All Classic Magic tournaments that Eternal Central hosts will mirror the rules as written and maintained on the Classic Magic Facebook page.** Note: last updated June 4, 2019.
 Classic Magic uses the current [London Mulligan rule.](https://magic.wizards.com/en/articles/archive/news/london-mulligan-2019-06-03)